 - Credit Retention: Candidates who pass one or more papers can retain credits for the passed subjects until the examination’s validity period expires.

-Aggregate Score: 60% or above across all subjects.
-All papers must be passed in the first physical attempt.
+Aggregate score of 60% or above across all papers and all papers cleared in the first physical attempt

 CAIIB Paper-wise Modules Name (Compulsory Paper)